mariahmclelan/TexasISDs_Geolocations/README.md

 ### Development

-The goal of this project was to create maps about Education and Funding in Texas, so we began our research looking for GeoJSON datasets to include with [our previous dataset](https://github.com/mariahmclelan/Project3/blob/main/resources/scores_finances.json)
+As part of our project, we aimed to create maps about Education and Funding in Texas.
+To begin with, we conducted research to find GeoJSON datasets that could be included along with [our previous dataset](https://github.com/mariahmclelan/Project3/blob/main/resources/scores_finances.json).

-One of our first tasks was to transform our cvs files into JSON format.
-Then we stored them in our MongoDB dataset that we named [texasSchoolsDB](https://github.com/mariahmclelan/Project3/blob/main/DB.ipynb) we created a collection for every dataset we had and later we imported the data and stored in our database.
+Our first task was to transform the CSV files into JSON format, which we then stored in our MongoDB dataset, named [texasSchoolsDB](https://github.com/mariahmclelan/Project3/blob/main/DB.ipynb).
+We created a separate collection for each dataset and later imported the data and stored it in our database.

-At this point we created a Flask App with X available routes X dataset and two Maps.
+Finally, we developed a Flask App with several routes, which included access to the datasets and two interactive maps.

-Both maps are interactive and can be reached at [LINK]
+Both cartographic representations exhibit the Texas school districts for the academic year 2022/2023 can be accessed at [LINK]

-The first map displays all the Texas districts for the 2022/2023 year.
-With a layer control, the boundaries can be turned off and on.
-Also, on this map, we displayed the Financial Data we got from our previous project, in particular:
+The first map comprises a layer control that enables the district boundaries to be activated and deactivated.
+Furthermore, it comprises financial data obtained from our previous project, in particular:

 - The student count for each district,
 - The Total operation revenue for each district

-The markers are differentiated according to the schools' ranking, and their size mirrors the size of the student population.
+The markers on the map are distinguished by the school's ranking, while their size reflects the student population.

-The second map is a heat map of the SAT scores of every district in Texas, and the markers display the demographic of each district.
+The second map is a heat map that illustrates the SAT scores of each district in Texas, and the markers exhibit the demographics of each district.

 Regarding the demographics, we also created radar charts displaying the population of each district.